BaptisteDurand/QS-ApplicationSources_Ext/README.md

 Not Documented.

 # Use case
-Be able to have a dynamic extension which give visibility to the users on tha data scope loaded in the application.
+Give visibility to the users on the data scope loaded in the application by a dynamic extension.
-Can be useful for Dashboard but also in a multi-layered data architecture.
+Useful for Dashboard but also in a multi-layered data architecture (Get some ETL info without open script).
-My goal is to explore lineage capabilities for a more advanced use case.
+My goal is to explore Qlik Sense lineage capabilities.

 # Example